-At The United People Project (UPP), we are dedicated to building extensive pathways for community resilience by actively tackling the various social challenges that are deeply rooted in environmental justice issues.
-Our diverse initiatives, ranging from youth leadership programs to comprehensive heritage education, are designed to foster meaningful and sustainable growth, promoting equity for all community members.
+At The United People Project (UPP), we are dedicated to building robust pathways for community resilience by actively addressing the social challenges deeply rooted in environmental justice.
+Our diverse initiatives, ranging from youth leadership programs to comprehensive heritage education, are designed to foster meaningful and sustainable growth and promote equity for all community members.

 The United People Project honors the Indigenous peoples who have lived in harmony with this land for generations.
 Explore the rich history and enduring contributions of the original caretakers of the area you now call home.